 In essence, a service organization should implement a robust third party vendor management policy, if one is not already in place, and ensure that the policy is being followed.
 Very often, service organizations vet the subservice organization initially when they are evaluating which subservice organization to partner with.
 However, it is just as important to ensure that subservice organizations are monitored on an ongoing basis using the methods outlined in SSAE 18.

 SSAE 18 is effective for SOC report opinions dated on or after May 1, 2017 and early adoption is permitted.
-For any questions on how to prepare for these upcoming changes, please feel free to contact us or DiSanto, Priest, & Co. and download our SSAE 16 Readiness Assessment services for assistance in preparing for the requirements today and the expectations of tomorrow.
+For any questions on how to prepare for these upcoming changes, please feel free to contact us or DiSanto, Priest, & Co. and visit our SOC Reporting Services page for assistance in preparing for the requirements today and the expectations of tomorrow.